-According to Suparyadi (2015), it is a philosophy that refers to a view of life that is used as values that become traits, habits, or habits, and also a driving force that cultures or is cultivated in a group that can be described through attitudes into behaviors, views, opinions, ideals, and in the form of actions that are manifested as work.
-Work culture, Empowerment and Performance are concepts that are not separated or forgotten in an organization.
-This is because an organization needs something that motivates employees to work well and correctly.
-This is, of course, so that the goal of the organization can be achieved and good results can be obtained.
-The results of previous research that are in the same direction and intersect with this study refer to the results of the research that has been presented by Chika, Oshiogwemoh, and Promise (2022) where the results of the study are Work Culture has a positive and significant effect on Performance.
+Work culture According to Suparyadi (2015), it is a philosophy that refers to a view of life that is used as values that become traits, habbits or habits and also a driving force that cultures or is cultivated in a group that can be described through attitudes into behaviors, views, opinions, ideals, and in the form of actions that are manifested as work.
+Work culture, Empowerment and Performance are concepts that are not separated and forgotten in an organization.
+This is because an organization needs something that can motivate employees to work well and correctly.
+This is of course so that the goal of organization can be achieved and get good results.
+The results of previous studies that are in the same direction and intersect with this study refer to the results of the research presented by Mukminin, Habibi, Prasojo, and Yuliana (2019), where the results of the study show that Work Culture has a positive and significant effect on performance.